 - Unless employees have a "lay-off" clause in their contracts of employment, employers will need to agree to furlough employees, as this will be a variation to their existing employment terms.
 It seems unlikely that employees will object in the circumstances.

 - An employer must designate a worker as furloughed in order to be able to reclaim the 80% salary.
-There must be an agreement in writing of their furlough status and the employer should keep the document at least for 5 years.
-This can be in electronic form e.g. an email.
+There must be an agreement in writing of their furlough status and the employer should keep the document for at least 5 years.
+This can be in electronic form such as an email.

 - Workers can do volunteer work or training whilst they are furloughed, providing it does not provide a service to or generate revenue for their employer.

 - Whilst a worker is on furlough leave, they will remain employed and continuity of service should be preserved (although Government guidance is silent on this point).